darrarski/tca-ifletstore-effect-cancellation-retains-publisher-demo/README.md

 ## Details

-The problem occurs when using `IfLetStore` and cancellable `Effect`.
+The problem occurs when returning cancellable `Effect` from a reducer, that was created using `Redcuer.combine` function.
 It's 100% reproducible.
-When not using `IfLetStore`, the subscriptions are correctly canceled and publishers disposed from the memory.
+When not using `Reducer.combine`, the subscriptions are correctly canceled and publishers disposed from the memory.

+[Separate branch](https://github.com/darrarski/tca-ifletstore-effect-cancellation-retains-publisher-demo/tree/solution-without-combining-reducers) contains the same demo app but do not uses `Reducer.combine` function and it's free from retained publishers issue.

 ## Links